joshuacc/sleepless-eye/notes/hermetic-order.md

 # The Hermetic Order of the Dawning Night

+Note: While this is loosely based on the Hermetic Order of the Golden Dawn, it is not meant to be an accurate representation of that organization.

+## Philosophy

 Note: To lower level members, it is known as the Hermetic Order of the Dawning.

-## Philosophy
+The mention of night is reserved for higher level members.

 Like Theosophy and other occult movements of the time, the Hermetic Order of the Dawning Night is a syncretic religion that draws on elements of Christianity, Eastern religions, and Western esotericism.